medinar/parser/src/main/resources/README.txt

       cd /Users/rommelmedina/NetBeansProjects/wallethub/parser-1.0.0/bin

-  6) Run startup script. e.g.:
+  6) Run the Parser Application by executing:

-      sh start.sh
+      "sh start.sh"

+      or

-  7) Run "java -Dspring.profiles.active=dev -Dspring.config.location=../config/application.yml -jar ../bin/parser-1.0.0.jar --accesslog=../input/access.log --startDate=2017-01-01.00:00:00 --duration=daily --threshold=500" to verify that it is correctly installed.
+      "java -Dspring.profiles.active=dev -Dspring.config.location=../config/application.yml -jar ../bin/parser-1.0.0.jar --accesslog=../input/access.log --startDate=2017-01-01.00:00:00 --duration=daily --threshold=500"

-  8) Verify the result on the console or by executing the following queries on MySQL:
+  7) Verify the result on the console or by executing the following queries on MySQL:

     a) Login to MySQL Server.